deviparikh/cushions/index.md

 While it has come a long way since, the core idea behind Cushions started in 2018.
 Interestingly, even back then, it was a long-form generative art project (before [Tyler Hobbs popularized the term][lfga] in April 2021).

 It was set up as a create-your-own interactive art generation tool where a user can set different features and make their own piece.
 It is still live [here][cyo] today.
 Every piece had to look good, irrespective of what parameters a user picked.
-Now on ArtBlocks, control is handed over not to another person, but to the randomness of a transaction hash :)
+Now on ArtBlocks, control is handed over not to another person, but to the randomness of a transaction hash!

 ## The Concept